openaps/docs/docs/docs/Resources/Edison-Flashing/all-computers-flash.md

   - In the "flash window" from the Download Image instructions above, run `sudo ./flashall.sh`.
 If you receive an `dfu-util: command not found` error, you can install dfu-util by running `sudo apt-get install dfu-util`

 ### If you’re using a Mac - starting flash:
   - In the "flash window" from the Download Image instructions above, run `./flashall.sh`.
-If you receive an `dfu-util: command not found` error, you can install dfu-util by following [the Mac instructions here](https://software.intel.com/en-us/node/637974#manual-flash-process).
+    - If you receive an `dfu-util: command not found` error, you can install dfu-util by following [the Mac instructions here](https://software.intel.com/en-us/node/637974#manual-flash-process).
+    - If you receive an `Error: Running Homebrew as root is extremely dangerous and no longer supported.
+As Homebrew does not drop privileges on installation you would be giving all build scripts full access to your system.` see the troubleshooting section below.

 ### If you're using a Windows PC - starting flash:
   - In the "flash window" from the Download Image instructions above, run `flashall.bat`